 If the name and surname of subscriber are made on certificate, the possibility to use a pseudonym in the certificate shall be excluded.
-If the name of organization is included in subject name the following attributes must be used: state or province, locality and address of this organization.
+If the name of organization is included in subject name the following attributes must be used: state or province, locality, postal code and street (containing the street name, house number and optionally apartment number) of this organization.